-Women's Voices
+Women's Voices Conference

 The Women’s Voices conference will examine the history, practice, significance, and impact of Muslim female preachers in Africa, focusing on their roles and contributions, and the challenges they face within diverse cultural, social, geographic, historical, and theological contexts.
-Weinvite contributions from scholars and practitioners and especially encourage African scholars and practitioners to consider contributing.
+We invite contributions from scholars and practitioners and especially encourage African scholars and practitioners to consider contributing.

 We are interested in papers that explore, but are not limited to, the following topics: Historical perspectives, including the evolution of women’s roles in Islamic preaching and religious leadership.
 Theological contributions, such as interpretations of scripture and religious discourse by Muslim female preachers.
 Contemporary dynamics, examining the roles of female preachers in modern Muslim societies, including their impact on religious education, family and community life.
 Intersectionality and the interplay of gender, race, and class in shaping the experiences of female preachers.
 Challenges and opportunities that may include societal, institutional, and personal barriers to, or opportunities within women’s religious leadership.
 Comparative analyses or cross-regional studies of female preachers in various Muslim-majority and minority contexts.